CPT Code: 83704, 80061

 Order Code: 37849

-Includes: LDL Particle Number (LDL-P), Small LDL Particle Number (Small LDL-P), LDL Size, HDL Particle Number (HDL-P), Large HDL Particle Number (Large HDL-P), HDL Size, Large VLDL Particle Number (Large VLDL-P), VLDL Size, Calculated LDL Cholesterol, HDL Cholesterol, Triglycerides, Total Cholesterol, Non-HDL Cholesterol, TG/HDL-C
+Includes: LDL Particle Number (LDL-P), Small LDL Particle Number (Small LDL-P), LDL Size, HDL Particle Number (HDL-P), Large HDL Particle Number (Large HDL-P), HDL Size, Large VLDL Particle Number (Large VLDL-P), VLDL Size, Total Cholesterol, HDL Cholesterol, Triglycerides, Calculated LDL Cholesterol, Cholesterol/HDL-C, Non-HDL Cholesterol, TG/HDL-C

 ABN Requirement: No